Land-Use Applications

 Applications Details

-Long Plat For the division of land into five (5) or more lots approved pursuant to ICC 16.06.
+Long Plat (see links for Preliminary and Final below) For the division of land into five (5) or more lots approved pursuant to ICC 16.06.

 Preliminary Long Plat A neat and approximate drawing of a proposed subdivision showing the general layout of streets and alleys, lots, blocks and other elements.
 Used as the basis for the approval or disapproval of the general layout of a subdivision.